alex-budko/boilerplate/backend/projects/boilerplate/workspace/README.md

-To create a snake game using HTML and any framework, we can follow the following steps:

-1. Create a `Snake` class to represent the snake in the game.
-This class will have properties such as `position`, `direction`, and `length`, as well as methods to move the snake and check for collisions.

-2. Create a `Food` class to represent the food that the snake needs to eat.
-This class will have properties such as `position` and a method to generate a new random position for the food.

-3. Create a `Game` class to manage the game logic.
-This class will have properties such as the `snake` object, the `food` object, and the game `score`.
-It will also have methods to start the game, update the game state, handle user input, and check for game over conditions.

-4. Create an HTML file to display the game.
-This file will include a canvas element to draw the game board, as well as any necessary CSS styles.

-5. Use JavaScript to handle user input and update the game state.
-This can be done by adding event listeners to capture keyboard input and calling the appropriate methods on the `Game` object.
+To create a minimalistic portfolio template using React, we can start by identifying the core classes, functions, and methods that will be necessary.
+Here are some of the key components and their purposes:

+1. App: The main component that serves as the entry point for the application.
+2. Header: A component that displays the header section of the portfolio template.
+3. Navigation: A component that handles the navigation menu of the portfolio template.
+4. HeroSection: A component that displays the hero section of the portfolio template.
+5. AboutSection: A component that displays the about section of the portfolio template.
+6. SkillsSection: A component that displays the skills section of the portfolio template.
+7. ProjectsSection: A component that displays the projects section of the portfolio template.
+8. ContactSection: A component that displays the contact section of the portfolio template.
+9. Footer: A component that displays the footer section of the portfolio template.

-Now let's proceed with creating the necessary files and code:
+Now, let's proceed with creating the necessary files and their contents.

-**snake.py**
+1. index.js: The entry point file for the React application.